huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 Welcome to YOUR-LABNAME.

-For the record, if you shouldn't be here - please leave and report the incident to cloud@hunt.ntnu.no.
+For the record, if you should not be here - please leave and report the incident to cloud@hunt.ntnu.no.

 Last login: Mon Jul  2 17:40:16 2018 from 10.10.10.10